koopero/Plato/Plato_A1/README.md

 # Plato_A1

-A regular triangle, made of light and plastic, with a dimension of about an inch.
+`Plato_A1` is a regular triangle, made of light and plastic, with a dimension of about an inch.
 This subassembly is meant as an experiment in:

 - **Parametric Geometry** :
 - **Electronic Basics** :